apollographql/apollo/docs/source/references/apollo-engine.md

 #### Variables

-Both Apollo Server 2 and the Engine proxy will report your the query variables for each request to the Engine cloud service by default.
+Both Apollo Server 2 and the Engine proxy will report the query variables for each request to the Engine cloud service by default.
 This can be disabled in the following ways:

 - **Apollo Server 2** – use the privateVariables option in your Apollo Server configuration for Engine.
 - **Engine proxy** – use the privateVariables option in your proxy configuration, or prevent all variables from being reported with noTraceVariables option.